Blenheim, New Zealand: Events and points of interest

 Omaka Aerodrome, south of the town centre, is the setting for the two-yearly Classic Fighters Marlborough airshow.
 With a large emphasis on aircraft of World War One, it has been held since 2001.

+The Cleghorn Rotunda a Heritage New Zealand category 2 historic place stands in Market Square.
+Built between 1889 and 1903 it was named after Dr George Cleghorn (1850-1902) a notable Blenheim doctor and surgeon.
+Used for many civic ceremonies it was refurbished to its original design in 2003 and 2015.

 Seymour Square and Pollard Park are two of the town centres main attractions for walks and general tourism.
 Seymour Square is an open public area in the centre, containing the War Memorial and Clock Tower, unveiled in 1928, classified as a "Category I" ("places of 'special or outstanding historical or cultural heritage significance or value'") historic place by Heritage New Zealand.
 The Square was named after Henry Seymour.
 Pollard Park is a large public park including children's play areas, native shrubbery, rose gardens, a landscaped waterway, and is home to the Blenheim Golf Club and its 9-hole course, the Marlborough Tennis club and its courts, and Blenheim Croquet Club.

 They are dry and arid ranges which have previously been the site of severe grass fires.

 The GCSB Waihopai communications monitoring facility, part of the ECHELON network, is near Blenheim.